andkrau/NuanceResurrection/Readme.txt

 History
 =======
 version 0.6.5:
+Fix loading of nuance.cfg when drag and drop is used Hide mouse cursor when in fullscreen mode
+Make rendering window behave like the others when trying to close it (e.g. clicking 'X' and Alt-F4 work now)

 01/10/2023 version 0.6.4:
 Fix command line file parsing, also drag and drop will now work properly